amzn/style-dictionary/docs/formats.md

 const StyleDictionary = require('style-dictionary');
 StyleDictionary.registerFileHeader({
   name: 'myCustomHeader',
+  // This can be an async function as well
   fileHeader: (defaultMessage) => {
     // defaultMessage are the 2 lines above that appear in the default file header
     // you can use this to add a message before or after the default message 👇